jmooree30/css-grid-framework/README.md

 * Default gutters(padding between each column) is set to 10px by default.

 #### Breakpoints:
-Currently there is only one breakpoint that is set for any screen less than 800px.
+Breakpoint is set for any screen less than 800px.
 ```
 @media screen and(max-width:800px){
 	[class*="col-"]{width:100%;}